shadeszn/Football-Data-Analysis/README.md

 * does not know how to intepret data?
 * wants to learn but raw data is too confusing?

-That is when visualizations come in.
+That is where visualizations come in.
 To be honest this is a handy skillset to have and something that I learnt along the way (I am not very good at it).

 Here are some samples from my work: